Cut (logic programming)

-The cut, in Prolog, is a goal, written as !, which always succeeds, but cannot be backtracked.
-Cuts can be used to prevent unwanted backtracking, which could add unwanted solutions and/or space/time overhead to a query.
+The cut, in Prolog, is a goal, written as !, which always succeeds but cannot be backtracked.
+Cuts can prevent unwanted backtracking, which could add unwanted solutions and/or space/time overhead to a query.

 The cut should be used sparingly.
-While cuts can be inserted into codes containing errors, if a test is unnecessary because a cut has guaranteed that it is true, it is good practice to say so in a comment at the appropriate place.
+While cuts can be inserted into code containing errors, if a test is unnecessary because a cut has guaranteed that it is true, it is good practice to say so in a comment at the appropriate place.